climate-tech-handbook/climate-tech-handbook/README.md

 ## Contribute:

-Please [start a Discussion thread](https://github.com/orgs/climate-tech-handbook/discussions/new/choose) or [join us on Slack](https://chat.climatetechhandbook.com) and we can talk about the best ways you can help out.
+Please [join us on Slack](https://chat.climatetechhandbook.com) and we can talk about the best ways you can help out.

 **We need:**